Chicago Mayor Lori Lightfoot will lose reelection bid, CNN projects, as crime concerns grow - KTVZ

 Paul Vallas, a long-time public schools chief who ran on a tough-on-crime message, and Brandon Johnson, a Cook County commissioner backed by progressives and the Chicago Teachers Union, will advance to the April runoff, CNN projects.

-Tuesday’s municipal election marked the first time in 40 years that Chicago has ditched its mayor.
+Tuesday’s municipal election marked the first time in more than 30 years that Chicago has ditched its mayor.
 Lightfoot could not overcome years of fights with the police and teachers’ unions, a spike in violent crime during her administration and Chicago’s slow recovery from the Covid-19 pandemic.

 Lightfoot conceded Tuesday evening, telling supporters that she is now “rooting and praying for the next mayor of Chicago.”

-Note: CORRECTION: This story has been updated to reflect that an elected Chicago mayor hasn’t lost in more than 30 years.